ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 is received, during the initial review stages, and when the allocation is ready to use.

+### Get an RMACC Allocation

+Step 1: Fill out the [RMACC Allocation Request](https://forms.office.com/Pages/ResponsePage.aspx?id=G4vtPQ0HKUaC5MCwGfRgVxVuc407_5dMhLp4SuO1aoJUODlNNThXTTRUNklTQk02TlFKV1gxUUZTWCQlQCN0PWcu) form.
+You need to be logged in to Office 365 with your CU Boulder account.

+Step 2: Look out for an email message from the CURC ticketing system (<rc-help@colorado.edu>) indicating when your allocation is ready to use.

 ### Renewing Your Allocation

 Step 1: Keep an eye on your email inbox for a notification that your allocation is about to expire.
 Notifications will be sent one month prior to expiration to give you plenty of time to renew.
 Allocations will automatically expire one year after they are provisioned.

 Step 2: Fill out either the [Peak Allocation Renewal](https://forms.office.com/r/wimT1SCsWz) form, or the [Ascent Allocation Renewal](https://forms.office.com/r/1ymj7gxQF3) form.
-You need to be logged into Office365 with your CU Boulder account.
+You need to be logged into Office365 with your CU Boulder account. ***If you are renewing an RMACC allocation, please send an email to <rc-help@colorado.edu> requesting the renewal of your allocation.
+Be sure to provide your CURC username, the name of your allocation, and the CURC usernames of any of your collaborators.***

 Step 3: Look out for email messages from the CURC ticketing system (<rc-help@colorado.edu>).
 User Support will contact you when the renewal request is received and when the renewed allocation is ready to use.